[HISTORY: Adopted by the Board of Supervisors of the Township of Schuylkill 4-3-1974. Amendments noted where

 [Amended 11-4-1992; 1-3-2006 by Ord.
 No. 2005-08; 10-3-2018 by Ord.
 No. 2018-03; 4-1-2020 by Ord.
 No. 2020-01]

-The Council shall be composed of nine residents of Schuylkill Township, seven Council members and two nonvoting alternate Council members, who will be appointed by the Board of Supervisors.
+The Council shall be composed of 10 residents of Schuylkill Township, seven Council members and three nonvoting alternate Council members, who will be appointed by the Board of Supervisors.
 Such duly appointed Council members shall serve for a term of three years, except that each appointment shall be staggered so that terms of approximately 1/3 of the members shall expire each year; the terms of their successors are to be of three years each.

 Members will receive no compensation for their services, but will be reimbursed for the expenses actually and necessarily incurred by them in the performance of their duties upon bills duly presented for such expenses to the Board.